Code-Institute-Submissions/outerzone/TESTING.md

     4. All products link to the appropriate product detail page.

 * Search and Filters
-    1. Typing in
+    1. When search term is typed and search button pressed, products with a matching title or artist name display.
+    2. Invalid search terms display a blank screen. ******Add a message*******
+    3. The casing of the search input will not impact the search results.
+    4. Pressing search button without a search term displays an error message to ask user to enter search term.
+    5. Filter by artist shows a list of all artists listed on the database.
+    6. Clicking on each artist will display only their products.
+    7. If an artist does not have any products on the database, a blank screen appears. ******Add a message*******
+    8. Sort by price, artist and title orders all the products appropriately.

+#### Product Detail
+* Data
+    1. The appropriate image, title and price for the product appears.

+* Form
+    1. The quantity is automatically set to 1.
+    2. The quantity can be increased or decreased using the arrows on the number input.
+    3. The quantity cannot drop below 1 and cannot got past 99.
+    4. When adding a new product to the basket, a success message appears to show that the relevant product and quantity has been added.
+    5. When increasing the quantity of a product already in the basket, a success message appears to show that the quantity has increased to the appropriate figure.
+    6. The shopping basket icon total amends as the user clicks the add to basket button.

 #### Basket
-1. Check link directs to shopping basket.
+ * Basket products
-2. If no items have been put in the basket, check that message appears "basket is empty".
+    2. If no products have been put in the basket, message appears "basket is empty".
-3. If items have been added to the basket, check that relevant items, quantity, subtotal and total appear.
+    3. If products have been added to the basket, the relevant items, quantity, subtotal and total appear.
-4. Check that item quantity can be changed in the basket by updating the number and clicking on the edit icon.
+    4. The product quantity can be changed in the basket by updating the number and clicking on the edit icon.
-5. If item quantity is updated, ensure that subtotal and total update appropriately.
+    5. If product quantity is updated, ensure that subtotal and total update appropriately.
-6. Check that items can be deleted from basket by clicking on the bin icon.
+    6. Products can be deleted from basket by clicking on the bin icon.
-7. If item is deleted, check that basket total also updates.
+    7. If product is deleted, check that basket total also updates.

+* Links
-8. Return to shop button returns to products page.
+    1. Return to shop button returns to products page.
-9. Checkout button directs to checkout.
+    2. Checkout button directs to checkout.

+#### Checkout
+* Product Details
+    1. Product details match the details in the basket.
+    2. Total charged to the card reflects cost of items in the basket.
+    3. The Adjust Basket button leads back to the basket page.

+* Payment Details
+    1. Form cannot be submitted if any of the fields with the asterix(*) are left blank.
+    2. Form can be submitted if only the fields with the asterix(*) are completed.
+    3. Form can be submitted with all fields completed.
+    4. Email address field can only accept input that follow email convention.
+    5. Save delivery details can be ticked and unticked.
+    6. If ticked, delivery details save to profile.
+    7. If unticked, delivery details do not save to profile.
+    8. If user already has delivery details saved on their profile, these prepopulate the form.
+    9. The form cannot be submitted without card details.
+    10. The card details must match a credit/debit card number convention.
+    11. Clicking the complete order button processes payment if form is completed appropriately.
+    12. If form fields are missing or completed inappropriately, error messages will appear at the appropriate field when the complete order form is clicked.
+    13. If unsuitable credit card details are used, clicking the complete order button will direct to processing page and then redirect back to the checkout page.
+An error message should appear to show the user the issue.

+#### Order Confirmation
+* Alert
+    1. An alert appears to confirm the order number and inform user that a confirmation email has been sent to them.
+    2. A confirmation email is sent to the user's email address.

+* Order Details
+    1. The appropriate order details are listed.

+#### Profile
+* Delivery Details
+    1. The delivery details are prepopulated with the details input on the user's order.
+    2.

 ### User Feedback
 ### Problem Solving